jcreinhold/intensity-normalization/README.md

 │   │   errors.py (project specific exceptions)
 │   │
 │   └───exec (holds executables)
-│   │   │   fcm-normalize (call fuzzy c-means WM normalization on an directory) │   │   │   gmm-normalize (call GMM WM normalization on an directory) │   │   │   kde-normalize (call KDE WM normalization on an directory)
+│   │   │   zscore-normalize (call Z-score normalization on an directory) │   │   │   fcm-normalize (call fuzzy c-means WM normalization on an directory) │   │   │   gmm-normalize (call GMM WM normalization on an directory) │   │   │   kde-normalize (call KDE WM normalization on an directory)